filebrowser/filebrowser/docs/authentication.md

 # Authentication

 There are three possible authentication methods.
 Each one of them has its own capabilities and specification.
-If you are interested in contributing with one more authentication method, please [check the guidelines](contributing.md).
+Adding another authentication method is described in [Building File Browser](../CONTRIBUTING.md#authentication-provider).

 ## JSON Auth (default)